-The Nyasaland Government July 25 announced "there has been no deterioration in the general situation following publication of the Devlin report".
+Background: The Nyasaland Government July 25 announced "there has been no deterioration in the general situation following publication of the Devlin report".
 Platoons of Northern Rhodesian police were standing by in readiness to supplement the regular police force in the Blantyre-Limbe area.
 These precautionary measures were proved to be unnecessary, all remained quiet except for a 'rush' to buy copies of the report.

 In the market of Blantyre the natives seemed more interested in food than in the report.
 Two miles from Blantyre, at the new township of Soche, great public interest is shown in the Government's new scheme to house 8,000 families.
 1,700 houses incorporating electricity, modern plumbing and running water, have so far been completed.